 For instructions on how to remove the C60 filter slider cover, refer to C60 Slider Cover Instructions

 The turret positions are number from 1 to N, where N is the number of positions available.
 The controller remembers the positions of all motion axes through power cycling.
 However, a controller RESET will set all of the position encoder values to zero.
 This provides a simple way to synchronize the turret controller to the turret.
 Simply manually move the turret to the “#1” position.
 Then briefly press the RESET button on the back of the controller.
 The controller will remain synchronized until the controller is forced to RESET again.
 If the controller and turret become misaligned, the above procedure will restore the correct alignment.
+However, this will reset the positions of the other axes at the same time.

-Second Option is to use the HERE command .
-After moving the slider or turret to Position/Slot #1 .
-Issuing the serial command HERE <axis char>=0 sets the current position as #1.
+Another option is to use the HERE command.
+Move the slider or turret to Position/Slot #1 and issue the serial command HERE <axis char>=1 to set the current position to #1.
 No reset or restart will be required after.
 Note: this feature was always available on MS2000; on TG-1000 it has been only available since v3.17.

 To make aligning the slider easier, an index line is marked on the slider block.
 This mark is visible when the covers are removed.
 Move the slider block manually such that the mark is aligned to the right side of the cube body, as shown in figure below.
 This puts the 1st position in optical path.
-Now RESET or use the HERE command to set this position as #1 ie synchronizing the controller to slider.
+Now RESET or use the HERE command to set this position as #1 i.e. synchronizing the controller to slider.

 If you notice vignetting you can adjust the position of the filter slider if you have a joystick or knob available on your system.
 You can change the assignment of a joystick using the JOYSTICK command.
 Change one of the knobs to your filter slider's axis (most often S).
 Now you can rotate the knob until the vignetting is gone.